dovecot/documentation/docs/core/admin/guides/spam_reporting.md

 - Please read [[link,sieve_plugins]] for more information about sieve extensions.

-- If you run Spamassassin trough Amavis and you use a virtual users setup, you should instead configure Spamassassin to use MySQL/PostgreSQL as a backend, unless you want a headache with file permissions and lock files.
+- If you run SpamAssassin trough Amavis and you use a virtual users setup, you should instead configure SpamAssassin to use MySQL/PostgreSQL as a backend, unless you want a headache with file permissions and lock files.